-The ichimoku cloud indicator is a technical indicator which tells you everything about the price trends like momentum, direction, volatility, support, resistance and potential reversals.
+The Ichimoku Cloud indicator is a technical indicator that tells you everything about the price trends like momentum, direction, volatility, support, resistance, and potential reversals.

-So this indicator can be termed as “All in one” indicator.
+So this indicator can be termed as an “All in one” indicator.

 Ichimoku cloud indicator was released in the book published by Goichi Hasoda, a Japanese journalist.